UoA-eResearch/tidy-data/episodes/00-intro.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- What are basic principles for ensuring we can find and understand research files?
+- What are basic principles for organising research files?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ### Project Organisation

-Organising digital files into projects and managing them effectively are essential skills for researchers, and yet these skills are seldom taught as part of formal university courses.
+Organising digital files into projects and managing them effectively are essential skills for researchers, but are seldom taught at university.
 The following list of practices are a useful starting point for you to adapt to your own needs.

-1. Use sensible directory and file names.
+1. Use sensible directory and file names

 Each research project should have it's own project directory (folder) containing files organised into a logical folder hierarchy.
-Name your project folders in a consistent way and include fields that are useful for you.
-The threshold at which closely-related projects become separate will depend on the kinds of projects you work on and what is a useful way to organise them.
-For example, each discrete set of data resulting in a publication may have it's own project folder, or perhaps each grant has it's own project folder containing the datasets and manuscripts generated as part of the overall proejct.
+The threshold at which closely-related projects become separate will depend on the kinds of projects you work on.
+For example, each discrete set of data resulting in a publication may have it's own project folder, or perhaps each grant has it's own project folder containing the datasets and manuscripts generated as part of the overall project.

+Name your project folders and subfolders in a consistent way and include fields that are useful for you.
 Every project will have different needs, but using a set of common subfolders means you will always know where certain files live.
 For example:

 - `data`: Keep raw, unedited data files here.
 - `results`: Keep cleaned/transformed datasets, figures, and tables here.
 - `docs`: Keep manuscripts, lab notebooks, and other documents here.
-- `src`: Keep source files here (code/scripts).
+- `src`: Keep source files (code/scripts) here.

 File names should: